dmnkvd/Archive-Transcoding-Tools/README.md

 - [TOOL 1 - outcomes](https://drive.google.com/open?id=1sZFAJHxdTo6kFFht144gDHAQaPNzByss)

-## W14: Tool 2 - Disclosing meaning gradually

 #### Remarks:
 - The colour average is purely based on histogram - could improve with K-clustering for more natural outcomes.
 - I am evenetually creating a server/web interface, as a way to talk about the bigger narrative/story of the richness of classification.
 - Development has taken place in Bash/Python.
 Should I continue developing these tools in a different programming environment?

+## W14: Tool 2 - Disclosing meaning gradually
+From diving into a image-based methodology, I shifted back to the wider metanarrative:
+- What does the gradual disclosing of an object imply in terms of didactic value?
+- What does it afford?
+- What are my intentions?
+- Could this be made into a forum, that discusses meaning-formation as an iterative, ungraspable, fuzzy process?

 ## Code:
 - [*TOOL 0 - IISG Image Scraper*](https://github.com/dmnkvd/Archive-Transcoding-Tools/tree/master/tool_0-scraper)